GoldenSylph/solidity_mid_test/README.md

 Firstly, I am defining the variables and build the formula for `a` in terms of the price after impact and the output of swap.
 Then goes an equation from which I will extract maximum possible `b` after price impact.

 ![The explanation](./explanation.jpg)

+You can test the first task by executing `npx hardhat test`.
+It will fork the Ethereum mainnet and execute the test.